The New Jerusalem

 The flight to the suburbs and beyond has generated road congestion, traffic deaths, smog, noise, and an ever expanding zone of traffic-jammed motorways, bypasses, overpasses and underpasses that have transformed much once habitable urban space into an version of hell beyond the phantasmagoric imagination of Hieronymous Bosch.

 Such development is autocatalytic.
 It creates its own demand.
-By defiling the place where people need to be, i.e., the city, it forces them to move to ever more remote and tedious greenfield suburbs, which are the last places on earth where any creature could hope for emotional fulfillment.
+By defiling the place where people need to be, i.e., the city, it induces those who can to move to ever more remote and tedious greenfield suburbs, which are the last places on earth where any creature could hope for emotional fulfillment.

 |Suburban sprawl.
 Image source|